aurimontem/phs/week_1/README.md

 print("Hello, world!")
 ```

-Add a few other lines of content, as you see fit, and print some result.
-Then
+In this file, add a few lines of code that prints out all of the even numbers
+between 0 and 30.
+Use a `for` loop, the modulus function `%` (`7 % 3 == 1`), an
+if statement `if a == b:`, and the `print` command.
+Open up the sample script
+in the same vim terminal with `:tabedit my_script.py`, and switch between vim
+tabs with `gt` in normal mode.

-in vim write and quit (= save and close) your script file with `:wq`.
-To
+When you are done, write and quit (= save and close) your script file with
-execute the script, you can run the file using the program `python`.
-At your
-terminal in the appropriate directory run:
+`:wq`, and then execute your script with python
 ```bash
 % python my_first_script.py
 ```

-Or you can make the script executable by running `chmod u+x my_first_script.py`, then
-call it using the `./` syntax.
-This **requires** the "sh-bang" mentioned above.
+or make it executable with `chmod`
 ```bash
 % chmod u+x my_first_script.py     # Do once to make executable
 % ./my_first_script.py             # Can be run like this every time
 ```
+Once your code works, help your neighbor and troubleshoot their code.

+If you chose to make your script executable by running `chmod u+x my_first_script.py` and called it
+using the `./` syntax, the 'sh-bang' described above is **required**.

 What was the difference between running our short "Hello, world!" program in the
 interpreter versus in a script?
 In what instances are scripts useful, and when